HighCWu/control-lora-v2/README.md

 image.show()
 ```

 Replace the hint image and model paths according to your needs.
+For example, you could apply controllora to anime by replace `runwayml/stable-diffusion-v1-5` to `ckpt/anything-v3-vae-swapped`.

 ## Discuss together